 - business dealings with members, staff and suppliers based upon Jewish values;

-- keruv (sincere outreach), welcoming and encouraging all members of a household to join in kehilla activities, while respecting the requirement that formal membership in a kehilla is reserved by Jews, by birth or choice;
+- keruv (sincere outreach), welcoming and encouraging all members of a household to join in kehilla activities, including Jews by birth or choice, non-Jewish spouses and children of Jews, as well as those on the path to joining the Jewish People;

 - endeavor to engage klei kodesh (professional leaders) from among members of the professional organizations of Conservative Judaism;